lbnl-cybersecurity/ddos-detection/README.md

 ```
 The overlapping percentage is about 24.6%.
 We care more of protecting the ESnet from being DDoSed than attacking traffic originates from ESnet.
 Then one related question is that what IP ranges belong to ESnet.

+### Simple Volume-based Anomaly Detector
+It is not scalable to track the aggregated traffic volume per destination for each destination appearing in a unit time interval.
+We are more interested in defending us from being DDoSed, than us generating DDoS traffic (under the assumption that our computers are managed by professional people).
+We are more interested in the IPs which we care for (i.e. from ESnets or Sites).